Arguments Summary Day 14: December 5, 2017

 Today Mr. Gopal Subramanium , appearing for the NCT began his rejoinder before the Constitutional Bench hearing the case pertaining to the Special Status of Delhi.

-In the last hearing on 30.11.2017, the Union had concluded arguments by highlighting the instances of a constitutional violation by the Delhi Government.
-Today, Mr. Subramanium focused on the special status of Delhi arguing that Council of Ministers possessed substantive powers.
+In the last hearing on November 30, 2011, the Union had concluded arguments by highlighting the instances of a constitutional violation by the Delhi Government.
+Today, Mr. Subramanium focused on the special status of Delhi arguing that the Council of Ministers possessed substantive powers.

-Mr. Subramanium continued that Art 239AA(4) which required LG to act with the aid and advice of the Council of Ministers (CoM) would be redundant if the Council of Ministers was not given any executive function.
-He also argued that denying the people the right to participate in governance despite an elected legislature violated their fundamental rights.
+Mr. Subramanium continued that Article 239AA(4) which required LG to act with the aid and advice of the Council of Ministers (CoM) would be redundant if the Council of Ministers was not given any executive function.
+He stressed that denying the people the right to participate in governance despite an elected legislature violated their fundamental rights.

 (This report relies on contributions from Mr. Ayush Puri)